-This presentation document contains forward-looking statements.
+This presentation contains forward-looking statements.
 These statements reflect the current views of management with respect to future events and financial performance.
 Forward-looking statements can be identified by words such as "anticipate", "expect", "could," "may", "potential", "will", "ability," "targets," "believe," "likely," "assumes," "ensuring," "available," "optionality," "viability," "maintain," "consistent," "pace," "should," "emerging," "driving," "looking to," and similar statements of a future or forward-looking nature.
 Forward-looking statements address matters that involve risks and uncertainties.
 Past performance does not guarantee future results.
 Performance during time periods shown is limited and may not reflect the performance in difference economic and market cycles.
 There can be no assurance that similar performance will be experienced.

-Additional risks and disclosures can be found on Slides 32-34 of this presentation.
+Additional risks and disclosures can be found on Slides 31-34 of this presentation.

-VOTE BY MAIL

-- 1. Read the proxy statement. - 2.
-Check the appropriate box(es) on the proxy card. - 3.
+VOTE BY MAIL VOTE ONLINE VOTE BY PHONE Read the proxy statement.
+Check the appropriate box(es) on the proxy card.
 Sign, date. and return the proxy card in the envelope provided.

-VOTE ONLINE

-- 1. Read the proxy statement and have the proxy card at hand.

-- 2. Go to www.proxyvotenow.com/HIF

-- 3. Follow the simple instructions.

-VOTE BY PHONE

-- 1. Read the proxy statement and have the proxy card at hand.

-- 2. Call toll-free 855-405-5506

-- 3. Follow the simple instructions.
+Read the proxy statement and have the proxy card at hand.
+Go to www.proxyvotenow.com/HIF Follow the simple instructions.
+Read the proxy statement and have the proxy card at hand.
+Call toll-free 855-405-5506 Follow the simple instructions.